Is it normal to be really nervous?

-We offer Taupo's highest skydive at 18,500 feet (or 5638 metres)!
-Since Lake Taupo is already elevated, you will actually be skydiving 20,000 ft above sea level which is New Zealand's highest possible skydiving altitude.
-In fact, it's the same altitude as Mount Everest Base Camp!
-If you choose to jump from 18,500 ft you will get up to 75 seconds of free fall and unbeatable views of the Tongariro National Park and coast-to-coast of New Zealand.
+We offer skydiving from an extreme altitude of 18,500 feet (or 5638 metres)!
+Since Lake Taupo is already elevated, you will actually be skydiving 20,000 ft above sea level which is New Zealand’s highest possible skydiving altitude.
+In fact, it’s the same altitude as Mount Everest Base Camp!
+If you choose to jump from 18,500 feet you will get up to 75 seconds of free fall and unbeatable views of the Tongariro National Park and coast-to-coast of New Zealand.

 How safe is skydiving?

 We like to say that your drive to the airport is more dangerous than your skydive!
 There is always an element of risk with anything you do, however we do put a significant emphasis on having the best equipment, the best trained staff, and leading industry safety practices.
-We are governed by the Civil Aviation Authority as well as being a Gold Qualmarked dropzone.
-Our tandem masters undergo rigorous testing from the New Zealand Parachute Federation and they are highly experienced (some of them have jumped over 20,000 times!).
+We are governed by the Civil Aviation Authority which has certified our ‘Safety Management System’ and we are proud to be a Gold Qualmarked dropzone.
+Our tandem masters undergo rigorous testing from the New Zealand Parachute Industry Association and they are highly experienced (some of them have jumped over 20,000 times!).
 In fact we regularly send our family-members up to jump with us, so that proves something right?!

 How often do you run trips?

-Trips run every 70 minutes from 9.20am until 3:10pm in Winter, or 8:10am until 5:20pm in Summer.
-Earlier/later trips are available subject to availability and are weather dependent - call us to ask!
+Trips run every 60 minutes from 9:00am until 4:00pm in Winter, or 8:00am until 6:00pm in Summer.
+Earlier/later trips are available subject to availability and are weather dependent – contact us to ask!